 ABR by age category between on-demand and prophylaxis regimens is provided in Table 4.
 One adolescent subject on prophylaxis had a higher rate of bleeding possibly due to increased physical activity after study enrollment.

-- Inform patients of the signs and symptoms of thrombosis, such as such as chest pain or pressure, shortness of breath, altered consciousness, vision, or speech, limb or abdomen swelling and/or pain.
+- of the signs and symptoms of thrombosis, such as chest pain or pressure, shortness of breath, altered consciousness, vision, or speech, limb or abdomen swelling and/or pain.
 Advise patients to seek immediate medical attention if any of these symptoms occur.

-- Inform patients that because FEIBA is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
+- that because FEIBA is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses, the variant Creutzfeldt-Jakob disease (vCJD) agent, and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.

-- Advise patients to report any adverse reactions or problems following FEIBA administration to their physician or healthcare provider.
+- to report any adverse reactions or problems following FEIBA administration to their hemophilia treating physician.

 To enroll in the confidential, Industry-wide Patient Notification System, call 1-888-873-2838.

 Report Problems to the Food and Drug Administration